 Customized packaging is even available – and that’s not surprising given that 72 percent of Americans say their purchases are influenced by packaging design.

-It might sound uncomfortably like cyberstalking, but keeping a close eye on customers’ behaviors on social media can also help you target their preferences.
+It might sound uncomfortable like cyberstalking, but keeping a close eye on customers’ behaviors on social media can also help you target their preferences.

 Another personalization method for eCommerce is retargeting, where you use a code on your site to track users.
 When they exit, they automatically see ads for the products they browsed.